Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering: Experiments

 \subsection{Parameter Analysis (RQ2)}

 In this section, we analyze the impact of the parameters $\alpha_c$ and $\alpha_s$ in DTL-NS on model performance, where $\alpha_c$ and $\alpha_s$ control the contributions of the collaborative-structural and latent-semantic signals to the overall hardness score, respectively.
-We vary each coefficient in \{0.0, 0.1, 0.3, 0.5, 0.7, 0.9\}; when studying one coefficient, we fix the other to isolate its effect.
+We vary each coefficient in \{0.0, 0.1, 0.3, 0.5, 0.7, 0.9\}.

-Figure~4 illustrates the impact of $\alpha_c$ and $\alpha_s$ on model performance.
+Figure~4 illustrates the impact of $\alpha_c$ and $\alpha_s$.
 We observe a similar trend for both parameters: as the weight increases, the performance first improves and then degrades, with better results achieved when the weight is set to a relatively small value.
 In particular, setting $\alpha_c$ to 0.1 and $\alpha_s$ to 0.3 yields the highest Recall@20 and NDCG@20 on both Amazon-sports and Amazon-toys datasets.
 This is because moderately incorporating the item-item priors (i.e., $\mathrm{sim}^{(c)}(i^+, i)$ for collaborative-structural signals and $\mathrm{sim}^{(s)}(i^+, i)$ for latent-semantic signals) helps select hard negatives that are both highly confusing for the target user (with high preference scores) and close to the corresponding positive item, thereby providing more informative learning signals and inducing more discriminative parameter updates, which ultimately improves model performance.
 Note that the hardness of a negative sample is fundamentally user-dependent, and the user-item preference score should therefore remain the primary hardness signal.
 When $\alpha_c$ or $\alpha_s$ is large, the corresponding item-item similarity term receives a relatively high weight in the overall hardness score, which can weaken the preference signal and may bias the sampler toward negatives that are close to the positive item but not sufficiently challenging for the target user.
 As a result, the selected hard negatives become less discriminative, leading to performance degradation.